quarkusio/build-reporter/build-reporter-github-actions/src/main/resources/templates/WorkflowReportFormatter/commentReport.md

 This is the status report for running `{report.workflowName}` on commit {report.sha}.

 {#if report.cancelled}
+> [!NOTE]
-:no_entry_sign: This workflow run has been cancelled.
+> :no_entry_sign: This build has been cancelled.

 {/if}

+{#if !includeStackTraces}
+> [!WARNING]
-{#if !includeStackTraces}:warning: Unable to include the stracktraces as the report was too long.
-See annotations below for the details.{/if}
+> Unable to include the stracktraces as the report was too long.
+See annotations below for the details.

+{/if}
+{#if !includeFailureLinks}
+> [!WARNING]
-{#if !includeFailureLinks}:warning: Unable to include the failure links as the report was too long.
-See annotations below for the details.{/if}
+> Unable to include the failure links as the report was too long.
+See annotations below for the details.

+{/if}

 {#if report.failure}
 {#if !report.jobsFailing}
+> [!CAUTION]
-✖ This workflow run has failed but no jobs reported an error.
+> This workflow run has failed but no jobs reported an error.
 Something weird happened, please check [the workflow run page]({report.workflowRunUrl}) carefully: it might be an issue with the workflow configuration itself.

 {#else}
 ## Failing Jobs